Diets based on the glycemic index -- Sugar Busters, the Zone Diet, and Nutrisystem - are more famous than the original “G.I. Diet.”

 Does It Allow for Dietary Restrictions or Preferences?

 Yes.
-People who are on vegetarian, gluten-free, and other dietary restrictions can follow this plan.
-You can choose foods you like, but you may need to make substitutions, such as using whole wheat pasta instead of white.
+People who are on vegetarian, gluten-free, and other diets that are restrictive can follow this plan.
+You can choose foods you like, but you may need to make substitutions.

 What Else You Should Know

 Your diet needs to be healthy, and that involves more than the glycemic index.
 Be wary of diets that recommend extreme approaches, like eating a lot of meat or other foods that are high in saturated fat.